themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-The implementation of the `Hold` method is similar to the `Peek` and `Pop` ones with slight difference on locking mechanism and return values:
+the impwementation of the `Hold` method is simiwaw to the `Peek` and `Pop` ones with swight diffewence on wocking m-mechanism a-and wetuwn vawues:

 ```go
 // Hold peeks a value and temporarily locks queue until the held value is freed.